live-clones/gmsh/README.txt

   to build a version of Gmsh without the FLTK graphical interface.

 * You can keep multiple builds with different build options at the same time.
-For example, you could configure a full release graphical build in a "bin" subdirectory with
+For example, you could configure a debug graphical build in a "bin" subdirectory with

     cd bin
-    cmake -DCMAKE_BUILD_TYPE=Release ..
+    cmake -DCMAKE_BUILD_TYPE=Debug ..
     make
     make install

-  and a stripped-down debug library build in a "lib" subdirectory with
+  and static and dynamic non-graphical release libraries in a "lib" subdirectory with

     cd lib
-    cmake -DCMAKE_BUILD_TYPE=Debug -DENABLE_FLTK=0 -DENABLE_OCC=0 ..
+    cmake -DCMAKE_BUILD_TYPE=Release -DENABLE_FLTK=0 -DENABLE_OCC=0 ..
     make lib
+    make shared
     make install/fast

 * To see a detailed compilation log use